Migrating information about COF purchases and payment card tokens

 • The merchant is responsible for keeping the migrated information up-to-date and correct.

 After the migration, a verification file is sent to the merchant's specialists.
-If they confirm the correctness of the information in this file, the information is considered valid and the responsibility for any consequences (for example, the occurrence of a chargeback due to an erroneous withdrawal of funds from a customer) is placed on the merchant.
+If they confirm the correctness of the data in this file, the information is considered valid and the responsibility for any consequences (for example, the occurrence of a chargeback due to an erroneous withdrawal of funds from a customer) is placed on the merchant.

 • The merchant is responsible for double debits.